Neural Eigenfunctions Are Structured Representation Learners: From Neural Eigenfunctions to Self-Supervised Learning

-Recent work on the theory of self-supervised learning has noticed a strong connection between contrastively learned representations and spectral embeddings of data computed from a predefined kernel matrix~\citep{haochen2021provable,balestriero2022contrastive,johnson2022contrastive}.
-In contrastive learning, a clean data point $\bar{\vx}$ generates random augmentations (views) according to some augmentation distribution $p(\vx|\bar{\vx})$.
-The neural networks are trained to maximize the similarity of representations across these different views. \citet{johnson2022contrastive} defined the following kernel based on the augmentation graph constructed by \citet{haochen2021provable}:
+Recent work on the theory of self-supervised learning (SSL) has noticed a strong connection between representations learned by SSL and spectral embeddings of data computed from a predefined augmentation kernel~\citep{haochen2021provable,balestriero2022contrastive,johnson2022contrastive}.
+In these works, a clean data point $\bar{\vx}$ generates random augmentations (views) according to some augmentation distribution $p(\vx|\bar{\vx})$.
+Neural networks are trained to maximize the similarity of representations across different augmentations. \citet{johnson2022contrastive} defined the following augmentation kernel based on the augmentation graph constructed by \citet{haochen2021provable}: